stackhpc/azimuth-llm/README.md

 kubectl (-n <helm-release-namespace>) logs deploy/<helm-release-name>-api
 ```

-If you suspect that a given error is not caused by the upstream vLLM support and a problem with this Helm chart then please [open an issue](https://github.com/stackhpc/azimuth-llm/issues).
+If you suspect that a given error is not caused by the upstream vLLM version and is instead a problem with this Helm chart then please [open an issue](https://github.com/stackhpc/azimuth-llm/issues).

 ## Monitoring